ZachGreenhawt/Line-Learner/README.md

 3. Pick the starting line
 4. Optionally enter repeated text to remove before parsing
 5. Choose your character
+6. Choose practice settings (stage directions, songs, timed recall, case, punctuation)
-6. Parse the script
+7. Parse the script
-7. Practice from cue to line
+8. Practice from cue to line
+9. Finish to delete your script and its extracted text from the server

 Uploaded scripts are saved in `web/.data/uploads/`.
 The server fingerprints uploads by file contents, and if the same file is uploaded multiple times, it reuses the saved copy and cached extraction rather than treating it as a new script.
+When you finish a session, or after a period of inactivity, the upload, its cached extraction, and the session record are deleted automatically.

 ## Run through the Website